7Mcking/TAssignment2/README.md

     - **test_model.py**: Contains classes and methods for evaluating regression models, including metrics calculation and plotting.

 - **DSData_Assignments 1.csv**: The dataset used for the regression tasks in the pipeline.
+- **main.ipynb**: Jupyter notebook containing the code for the project.

 ## Getting Started